brandontnavarrete/Building-SQL-Database/README.md

   * card_energy_types, cards, cardtype, energy_types, expansions, rarity, sets.

 3.)
 Establish a connection between the SQL database and Python for data storage and querying.
-  * import sql connector
+  * import mysql.connector

 ## Scraping Information
-The first step of this project involved scraping information from the website [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page).
+The first step of this project involved scraping information from the website [Bulbapedia/wiki/expansions](https://bulbapedia.bulbagarden.net/wiki/List_of_Pokémon_Trading_Card_Game_expansions).
 The target was to retrieve specific data that would be stored in the SQL database.

-By using web scraping techniques, relevant information was extracted from the website to serve as the foundation for the database.
+Key objectives include;
+1.)
+Explore pages, find valuable data, determine exapansions and set names 2.)
+Understand links, tables, and html structure
+3.)
+Use Selenium to gather pages, use BS4 to create html soup.
+Begin to extract information and creating meaningful data.

 ## Table Creation and Relationship Definition
 Once the necessary data was scraped, the next step was to create tables in SQL.
 The SQL language was employed to design and define the tables required for storing the scraped information.
 Relationships between the tables were established to represent the connections and dependencies between different entities within the database.
 This step involved careful consideration of the data structure and design to ensure optimal organization and efficiency.